rancher/rancher.github.io/rancher/v1.5/en/kubernetes/backups/index.md

     docker cp /var/etcd/backups/$target etcd-restore:/data/data.current
     docker rm etcd-restore
     ```
-    * Note - you must be logged in as a user with read access to the remote backups.
+    > **Note:** You must be logged in as a user with read access to the remote backups.
 Otherwise, the `docker cp` command will silently fail.

 5. Launch Kubernetes through the catalog.
 Make sure you [configure Kubernetes]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/kubernetes/#configuring-kubernetes). type back to **Kubernetes**.
 The system stack will launch and your pods will be reconciled.
 Your backup may reflect a different deployment topology than what currently exists; pods may be deleted/recreated.